Libya: ICC Reignites Hope for Long-Delayed Justice

-A political stalemate has indefinitely delayed parliamentary and presidential elections slated for December 2021.
-Parliament approved a new Government of National Stability in March 2022 effectively creating a second authority to compete with the 2020-nominated interim Government of National Unity.
+A political stalemate has indefinitely delayed national elections slated for December 2021.
+Since March 2022, two authorities vie for control: the eastern-based Government of National Stability, and the incumbent interim Government of National Unity based in Tripoli.
 Armed groups and authorities remain responsible for systematic abuses including long-term arbitrary detention, unlawful killings, torture, and forced disappearances.
-Hundreds remain missing since the end of the 2019 Tripoli war and thousands remain displaced due to damaged properties and the presence of explosive ordnance, including landmines.
-Migrants, asylum seekers, and refugees face arbitrary detention, ill-treatment, and extortion by armed groups linked with authorities, armed groups, and smugglers.
+Hundreds remain missing since the end of the 2019 Tripoli war and thousands remain displaced in Libya due to damaged properties, presence of landmines, or fear of persecution.
+Migrants and asylum seekers face arbitrary detention, ill-treatment, and extortion by armed groups and smugglers.

 Torture, Disappearances, Killings in War-Time Prisons